 Hormone therapy (HT)

-HT involves the taking a combination of the female hormones estrogen and progesterone during perimenopause and menopause.
-HT is most commonly prescribed in pill form.
-However, estrogen can also be given by using skin patches and vaginal creams.
+HT is done by taking the female hormones estrogen and progesterone during perimenopause and menopause.
+HT is most often prescribed in pill form.
+But estrogen can be given by using skin patches and vaginal creams.

 Estrogen therapy (ET)

-ET involves taking estrogen alone, which is no longer being made by the body.
-ET is often prescribed for women who have had a hysterectomy.
+ET is done by taking estrogen alone.
+ET is often prescribed for people who have had a hysterectomy.
 Estrogen is prescribed as pills, skin patches, and vaginal creams.

-This type of treatment often involves the use of other types of medicines to relieve some of the symptoms associated with menopause.
+This type of treatment is done with other types of medicines to relieve some of the symptoms of menopause.

-Estrogen alternatives are the "synthetic estrogens" such as ospemifene.
+Estrogen alternatives are synthetic estrogens.
+One example is ospemifene.
 They improve symptoms of vaginal atrophy without affecting endometrial cancer risk.

-Homeopathy and herbal treatments, often called bioidentical hormones, may offer some relief from some symptoms of menopause.
-However, there are concerns about potency, safety, purity, and effectiveness.
+Homeopathy and herbal treatments are often called bioidentical hormones.
+They may offer some relief from some symptoms of menopause.
+But there are concerns about potency, safety, purity, and effectiveness.

-When nearing menopause, talk about the risks and benefits of each treatment option with your healthcare provider.
+Talk about the risks and benefits of each treatment choice with your healthcare provider.